What if I do not pay enough tax?

 Equally, you might have lost entitlement to one or more of the above allowances, so your tax calculation could be wrong if HMRC have not taken account of this fact.

 The same could apply if you had an extra allowance included in your PAYE code, for example, certain expenses that were deductible against your employment income, but are no longer allowable because you have stopped work or changed jobs.

 What rate of tax am I paying?

 Most people on low to average earnings pay tax at the basic rate of 20%.
 But if you are on a low income and have some bank or building society interest, you may be entitled to pay tax at a reduced rate of 0% on some or all of that interest.
-If you receive a P800 for 2016/17, a reduced rate of 0% may apply to your savings interest up to a maximum of £5,000.
+If you receive a P800 for 2017/18, a reduced rate of 0% may apply to your savings interest up to a maximum of £5,000.
 Entitlement to this rate depends on your other income.
 Note that Scottish taxpayers may have different tax rates and bands applied to some of their income.